notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `☐ Display`: shows the line numbers to the left of the text (renamed in v7.9.2, known as **Editing** > `☐ Display line number`)
     * `☐ Dynamic width`: the line number display will adjust its width based on the number of digits needed (this matches the behavior prior to v7.9.2)
     * `☐ Constant width`: the line number display will have enough width for any line number in the document (new to v7.9.2)
-* `☐ Display bookmark`: shows a large shaded circle next to all rows that contain a bookmark
 * **Padding**: (new to v8.0.0)
     * **Left** will add _N_ pixels of padding between the left edge of the editor pane and the actual text (this is beyond the space allocated for the line numbering, and beyond the space allocated for the folding column).
 A bigger number leaves more of a gap, and thus less room for actual text.
     * **Right** will add _N_ pixels of padding between the right edge of the editor pane and the actual text.
 A bigger number leaves more of a gap, and thus less room for actual text.
     * The **Distraction Free** setting changes the borders when [**Distraction Free Mode**](../views/#application-views) is active; a bigger number means more of the screen width is allocated to distraction free text, and a smaller number means less of the screen width is allocated to distraction free text.
+* `☐ Display Change History`: shows a narrow column with a color to indicate lines that have been changed (orange), or lines that were changed in this session but have been saved (green), or changes that have been undone since the last change (light blue/green).
+The background of this margin is set by the background color of the [**Global Styles > Change History Margin**](#global-styles)
+* `☐ Display bookmark`: shows a large shaded circle next to all rows that contain a bookmark

 ### New Document